listener-js/listener/docs/README.md

 Turn existing functions into listeners with minimal changes to call or implementation.

-Each listener receives an identifier consisting of a call stack from newest to oldest (e.g. `["callee.listener", "caller.listener"]`) and any programmatically appended identifiers.
+Each listener receives an array containing a listener id call stack from newest to oldest (e.g. `["callee.listener", "caller.listener"]`), in addition to any identifiers appended programmatically.

 Listeners never explicitly depend on each other outside of `devDependencies` for types.